 Now, for another definition I like what music therapist Leslie Bunt says about music therapy.
 He says that “music therapy is the use of sounds and music within an evolving relationship between patient/participant and therapist to support and encourage physical, mental, social, emotional and spiritual well-being.”
 In this short definition, Bunt first recognizes that it is always an evolving relationship that is involved in the therapeutic process.
 The word therapy comes from the Greek “therapeia, ” which means the human qualities of caring, attending and serving.
 Music is powerful by itself, but it is important to recognize that an evolving relationship will open channels of communication and will create trust, an essential element in the musical-therapeutic process.
 The trust created by a music therapist will allow the participant not only to listen with more intent, but also to listen better.

-The music therapy profession encompasses a lot more than most people realize!
+This profession encompasses a lot more than most people realize!
 Sam’s Fans focuses on programs that serve seriously ill patients and their families, but music’s power is used in many settings.
-I’m excited to be able to blog about it to help people see all the possibilities within this wonderful profession!